afarhadi99/basic-saas-starter/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser.
+You should now have the application running locally with authentication, subscription, credit system, and AI generation capabilities connected to your Supabase, Stripe, and ComfyDeploy accounts!

 </details>